Pho86/Pho86/README.md

-# 🙏❄️
+# *Hello world*
-**Hello world**, I'm an aspiring front-end developer, who's passionate about providing seamless experiences to users for both web and mobile design.
+I'm an aspiring front-end developer, who's passionate about providing seamless experiences to users for both web and mobile design.

 ## Technologies and Tools
 ### Languages